open-mmlab/mmpose/docs/getting_started.md

 MMPose implements distributed training and non-distributed training, which uses `MMDistributedDataParallel` and `MMDataParallel` respectively.

+We adopt distributed training for both single machine and multiple machines.
+Supposing that the server has 8 GPUs, 8 processes will be started and each process runs on a single GPU.

+Each process keeps an isolated model, data loader, and optimizer.
+Model parameters are only synchronized once at the beginning.
+After a forward and backward pass, gradients will be allreduced among all GPUs, and the optimizer will update model parameters.
+Since the gradients are allreduced, the model parameter stays the same for all processes after the iteration.

+### Training setting

 All outputs (log files and checkpoints) will be saved to the working directory, which is specified by `work_dir` in the config file.